- There is no magic average settlement number. Your case depends on your injuries, the other driver’s fault, and what you can prove.

 - Future earning capacity

 So even with a cap, serious injury cases can still reach six or seven figures if the economic losses are high enough.
+Our Denver personal injury lawyers know how to build the full picture of your damages.

 Why Insurance Companies Lowball You (And How We Fix It)

-That’s where we come in.
+That is where we come in.

 What to Do Next

-Here’s what you should do right now:
+Here is what you should do right now:

 Document everything.
 Photos of the scene, your injuries, the other vehicle.
 Names and contact info for witnesses.
 Every medical bill and pay stub.